f5alliances/f5_provisioner/provisioner/README.md

         ansible-playbook provision_lab.yml -e @f5_vars.yml

-> :warning:**NOTE**:
+> **NOTE**:
 > **If the provisioning is not successful**, please teardown the lab using command
 > `ansible-playbook teardown_lab.yml -e @f5_vars.yml`
 > and then run the provision playbook again (Step 2)

-3. Login to the AWS EC2 console and you should see instances being created like:
+1. Login to the AWS EC2 console and you should see instances being created like:

         `TESTWORKSHOP1-studentX-ansible`